Spark says it is on track to begin rolling out a New Zealand 5G mobile network in 2020.

 The confirmation comes after the company conducted trials earlier this year.
 Spark says the Wellington outdoor trial was a success with customers getting download speeds of up to 9 Gbps.
 An indoor trial in Auckland saw speeds as high as 18.2 Gbps.

-While some telcos overseas are building new networks from scratch, Spark says it will start by adding 5G services to its existing 4G and 4.5G networks.
+While some telcos overseas are building new networks from scratch, Spark says it will start by adding New Zealand 5G services to its existing 4G and 4.5G networks.